Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/template-syntax.md

 **Code analysis**:

 - the `v-html` directive applies reactive behavior to the rendered DOM.
-This directive gives the following instruction:  "keep this element's inner HTML up-to-date with the rawHtml property on the current active instance."
+This directive gives the following instruction:  "keep this element's inner HTML up-to-date with the `rawHtml` property on the current active instance."

-- The contents of the span will be replaced with the value of the rawHtml property, interpreted as plain HTML - data bindings are ignored.
+- The contents of the span will be replaced with the value of the `rawHtml property`, interpreted as plain HTML - data bindings are ignored.

-- Note that you cannot use v-html to compose template partials, because Vue is not a string-based templating engine.
+- Note that you cannot use `v-html` to compose template partials, because Vue is not a string-based templating engine.
 Instead, components are preferred as the fundamental unit for UI reuse and composition

 :::caution
 Using `v-html` with content from an untrusted source can cause Cross-Site Scripting (XSS) attacks.
 This is when untrusted content contains malicious JavaScript which executes in your users' browsers.

-Only use v-html on trusted content and never on user-provided content.
+Only use `v-html` on trusted content and never on user-provided content.
 :::

 ***